Healthy Apple Pie Bars

 Other fruit: I haven’t tried this recipe with other fruits, but I think it might work with pears.
 If you try it – let us know!

 Flour: I don’t recommend other flours for the crust, especially almond flour.
 The crust is a tried and true formula of coconut flour and tapioca.
 The tapioca provides a binder along with the egg.
-Depending on the type of coconut flour you use for your crust, you may need a bit more to get it to ‘crumble’.
-If your crumble is too ‘wet’ try adding an extra tablespoon of coconut sugar and a tablespoon of coconut flour.
+Depending on the type of coconut flour you use for your crust, you may need a bit more to get the right texture.
+If your dough is too ‘wet’ try adding an extra tablespoon of coconut sugar and a tablespoon of coconut flour.

 Eggs: You can’t substitute eggs in this recipe.
 They are essential for the taste and texture.
 If you need an egg free apple bar – check out this Vegan Apple Pie Bar Recipe